chryzsh/DarthSidious/building-a-lab-with-esxi-and-vagrant.md

 After installation, reboot the server.
 ESXi should now provide a DHCP-leased IP-address you can access from a web panel.

+#### Troubleshooting

+Troubleshooting write speeds with SSD: https://communities.vmware.com/thread/554004

+ESXi 6.5 includes a new native driver \(vmw\_ahci\) for SATA AHCI controllers, but that introduces performance problems with a lot of controllers and/or disks.

+Try to disable the native driver and revert to the older sata-ahci driver by running

+`esxcli system moduleset--enabled=false--module=vmw_ahci`

 ### Enabling ESXi shell and SSH

 The Vagrant ESXi plugin requires SSH to be anabled.